Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds

 Prior OSTP related methane modeling efforts involve controlled laboratory experiments, whose results are used to build mechanistic models (MM) of CH$_4$ emissions (total mass of CH$_4$ released in atmosphere from source in a time interval) from toxin/hydrocarbon degradation by bacteria in OSTPs \citep{kong2019second,pablo}.
-Since experimental limitations lead to exclusion of many relevant parameters such as temperature, pressure, wind speed, etc., MMs cannot be used to accurately assess air quality through concentration levels (the amount of CH$_4$ in the air at a given place and time).
-The relationship between emissions and concentrations can be better described by atmospheric dispersion models (ADMs) \cite{stockie2011mathematics,turner2020workbook,barratt2013atmospheric,das1998release,mohandevelopment}.
-However, simple models like the Gaussian plume or puff models \cite{abdel2008atmospheric,mikkelsen1987diffusion} are too unrealistic, while the realistic formulations of ADMs are often too complex to understand and are only feasible to be implemented through industrial softwares such as AEROMOD, CALPUFF, etc \cite{bonifacio2013comparison,tagliaferri2023validation,tagliaferri2022validation,scire2000user}.
-Canada’s 2030 Emissions Reduction Plan aims to reduce carbon-related emissions by 40-45\% below 2005 levels by 2030 \cite{eccc}.
-Although current reports suggest that the emissions have reduced by 8\% below 2005 levels \cite{cci}, methane concentrations in the Athabasca Oil Sands regions are significantly over 2005 levels.
-In this work, we conduct a thorough assessment of the air-quality-related effects from different levels of CH$_4$ emissions from tailing ponds using scientific machine learning framework.
+Since experimental limitations lead to exclusion of many relevant parameters such as temperature, pressure, wind speed, etc., MMs cannot be used to accurately assess methane concentration levels (the amount of CH$_4$ in the air at a given place and time).
+Infact, the relationship between emissions and concentrations can be better described by atmospheric dispersion models (ADMs) \citep{stockie2011mathematics,das1998release,mohandevelopment}.
+However, simple ADMs like the Gaussian plume or puff models \citep{stockie2011mathematics,mikkelsen1987diffusion} are unrealistic due to multiple modeling assumptions, while the realistic formulations are highly complex and non-linear, and may require high computational resources to be solved numerically.
+For example, refer to the model formulation of AERMOD \citep{cimorelli2005aermod}, a well-known software developed by Environmental Protection Agency (EPA).
+One needs an understanding and data availability of multiple parameters woven through 30+ equations in order to solve the model.
+Other similar softwares include CALPUFF, FLEXPART, WindTrax, etc \citep{bakels2024flexpart,bonifacio2013comparison,tagliaferri2022validation}.

 Data-driven techniques, on the other hand, offer a cost-effective and powerful alternative to classical modeling in the field of Environmental Sciences, both from the perspective of modeling complex phenomenon as well from the socio-economic modeling of policy gains.
 From a socio-economic and policy standpoint, data-driven approaches can enable low-cost, high-resolution tracking of industrial methane emissions, essential for stakeholders such as regulators, environmental agencies, and oil sands operators.
 Moreover, machine learning techniques are increasingly being applied to stock markets and energy pricing models \citep{kumar2025comparison,basher2025important,jin2024price,cheng2025novel} including coal and carbon pricing models.
 These models help policymakers and analysts simulate the effects of emissions-based taxation under various economic conditions by capturing the non-linear dependencies between fuel demand, carbon markets, and policy shifts \citep{islam2025role,jin2,d2025evaluating,jin2025bayesian}.
 These applications not only inform government strategy but also assist energy firms in optimizing operations.